VanDusen Garden is a 22 hectare urban oasis that is home to over 7500 plant species sourced from all over the world.

 The site has numerous amenities featured on onsite, including; a beautiful orchid shaped visitor centre and gift shop, a coffee shop and two restaurants; the casual Truffles Kitchen and the more upscale Shaughnessey Restaurant.

-The garden houses a Korean Pavilion, a Stone Garden, the Scottish Shelter and even an Elizabethan Maze, perfect for the kids and the young at heart.
+The garden houses a Korean Pavilion, a Stone Garden, the Scottish Shelter and even an Elizabethan Maze, perfect for visiting Vancouver with kids.

 With more than 7500 plant species and over a dozen ponds and lakes interspersed throughout the garden, the area provides a diverse array of habitats for numerous species of local wildlife.